Crest of the Ilium

 My father’s room smells like pee and he’s curled in his bed like a lab monkey.
 The Devil stands at his bedside, strokes my father’s yellowed hair.
 He tells me when I’m my father’s age I won’t be able to express my bowels either.

-“Who are you?” my father, smiling and handsome, asked back.
+“Who are you?” he asked back.

-Soon enough my father will just die in December.
+Soon enough my father will die in December.
 And I’ll have to decide to bury him in O-hi-o.
 But I’ll give the mortician his best blue suit and the maize tie I’ll buy at Macy’s.
 My cousin will bring a bag of dirt she dug from consecrated places in my dad’s hometown in Michigan.
 From his high school football field.
 From the lot where Sparta Baptist used to be.
 From the apple orchards where he and his two brothers hunted pheasants.
 From the house where he lived with those brothers and their six sisters, his mother who went blind, and his father, a welder.

 All of us will reach into the bag to take a clod.
 Crumble it on top of the casket.
 I’ll be the last.
 His only son.
 An honor guard will play “Taps” but not “Hail to the Victors” because I lost the nerve to ask, and when we drive away, my father’s ghost will be standing in a shallow stream at the bottom of the hill, one foot on the bank and one bare foot in the water, his pant leg pulled up to the knee, his hands wringing a six iron, his eyes on the target: here’s to his greatest golf shot.